chaconnewu/awesome-augmented/original_awesomes/awesome-angularjs.md

 * [Foxandxss/angular-toastr](https://github.com/Foxandxss/angular-toastr) - Angular port of CodeSeven/toastr.
 * [jirikavi/AngularJS-Toaster](https://github.com/jirikavi/AngularJS-Toaster) - AngularJS Toaster is a customized version of "toastr" non-blocking notification javascript library.
 * [angular-slider/angularjs-slider](https://github.com/angular-slider/angularjs-slider) - Slider directive for AngularJS.
 No dependencies and mobile friendly.
+* [ngReact/ngReact](https://github.com/ngReact/ngReact) - Use React Components in Angular.
+* [m00s/angular-photoswipe](https://github.com/m00s/angular-photoswipe) - An angular directive for PhotoSwipe image gallery.
+* [benjamincharity/angular-json-calendar](https://github.com/benjamincharity/angular-json-calendar) - An AngularJS module that generates calendar data as a JSON object and/or HTML.
+* [kirstein/angular-autodisable](https://github.com/kirstein/angular-autodisable) - An extension to angular ng-click directive that automatically sets the element to disabled if the handler would return a promise.

 ## Storage
 * [gsklee/ngStorage](https://github.com/gsklee/ngStorage) - localStorage and sessionStorage done right for AngularJS.